 “I first heard about CLDF back in 2010,” says Megan.
 I was taking Kody to an appointment at the liver clinic at the Royal Victoria in Belfast and I met a representative of the charity who was chatting to parents in the waiting room.”

 Ethel was in Birmingham Children’s Hospital, where her baby daughter Grace, now eight, was being assessed for a liver transplant, when CLDF’s families officer visited the ward.
-Cat was also at Birmingham Children’s where her daughter, Abbie, now six, underwent a Kasai procedure.
+Cat was also at Birmingham Children’s where her daughter, Abbie, now seven, underwent a Kasai procedure.
 She picked up some CLDF literature in the parents’ room.
-And when Marianne was in Birmingham Children’s where baby Lucyellen (now seven) was undergoing transplant assessment, Lucyellen’s daddy popped into the CLDF office to get some advice and leaflets.
+And when Marianne was in Birmingham Children’s where baby Lucyellen (eight years old) was undergoing transplant assessment, Lucyellen’s daddy popped into the CLDF office to get some advice and leaflets.

 All four agree that receiving information on their child’s condition at an early stage made a huge difference.

 “Knowing that there was someone out there that you could ask questions of and who could give you support when you really needed it was invaluable,” says Ethel.
 “Over the years CLDF have provided us all with information about our children’s liver conditions and the implications for them, as well as packs for nursery and school.”